 Only then could she open herself to the depths of divinity she found in lustful bliss.
 Or was it blissful lust?

 When George hired her, he flirted and made promises he would not keep.
 Especially since she had rejected him.
 He hadn’t cornered her until tonight, but in the office, he stared at her breasts and watched her like he would take a bite.
 She’d grown used to that but longed for some respect.

 “I can’t afford to lose another job due to sexual harassment, Amy.”

 Several weeks went by when Richard (the unmarried brother) invited Tanya up to his private office.
 They were getting along fairly well, and she felt comfortable now that George wasn’t bothering her so much.
 She slipped into the leather chair in front of Richard’s massive desk.

-She knew she had laid some progressive ground work with one of their new clients.
-It was time for her to receive well-earned accolades.
-Things may go her way after all.
+She knew she had laid some progressive groundwork with one of their new clients.
+It was time for her to receive her well-earned accolades.

 Tanya didn’t understand what that meant.
 She guessed it was for tax reasons.
 None of her business.
 She’d learned not to ask questions.
-She knew she was very good at her job, and this was proof of her brainpower.
+She knew she was fantastic at her job, and this was proof of her brain power.

 “Because you’re the only woman I can think of who would know how to spend it with some class, and I trust we would make good traveling partners.”

 “I’d need to think about it.
 When is the flight?”